 incepted and expired/matured during the reporting period.

-Where similar transactions with a related entity may be excluded from IGT reporting when considered individually against the thresholds for significant and very significant, these transactions must nevertheless be reported where collectively (i.e. as if the transactions were executed as a single transaction), they are at or above the corresponding threshold values for significant or very significant IGTs.
+Where similar transactions with a related entity may be excluded from IGT reporting when considered individually against the thresholds for significant and very significant, these transactions must nevertheless be individually reported where collectively they are at or above the corresponding threshold values for significant or very significant IGTs.

 Each transaction shall be reported separately.
+Undertakings shall report as many lines as needed to properly identify the transaction, including if different types of reinsurance contracts/ treaties are used.

 Any additions / top-ups to significant IGTs shall be reported as a separate IGT, even if the top-up in its own right falls below the significant threshold limit.
 For example, if an undertaking increases the initial loan amount to another related undertaking the addition to the loan shall be recorded as a separate item with its issue date as the date of the top-up.